Bayesian semiparametric modelling of phase-varying point processes: Numerical experiments and computing

-A version of the proposed semiparametric approach in Section~\ref{methods} can be implemented with the aid of the R package DPpackage \citep{jara2011}, which implements a version of the algorithm in \citet[][p.~383]{petrone1999a}.
-Fig.~\ref{fig2a} shows the estimators of each of the three warp maps through the posterior mean of the induced prior defined in~\eqref{warp}, along with their credible bands and the true warp maps.
+The proposed semiparametric approach in Section~\ref{methods} can be implemented with the aid of the R package Rmpp, which implements a version of the algorithm in \citet[][p.~383]{petrone1999a}; see Subsection~\ref{subsec:supp-gibbs} in the supplementary materials for details.
+Figure~\ref{fig2a} shows the estimators of each of the three warp maps through the posterior mean of the induced prior defined in~\eqref{warp}, along with their credible bands and the true warp maps.

-From Fig.~\ref{fig2a} it can be observed that our estimators are reasonably in line with the true warp functions.
-As a consequence, the method recovers quite well the original point processes, as can be seen when comparing the left and right panels of Fig.~\ref{fig1a}.
+From Figure~\ref{fig2a} it can be observed that our estimators are reasonably in line with the true warp functions.
+Thus, the method recovers quite well the original point processes, as can be seen when comparing the left and right panels of Figure~\ref{fig1a}.
+Given \eqref{warp} the width of the credible bands of the warps maps depicted in Figure~\ref{fig2a} is determined by the width of the credible bands of the quantile function and of the Fr\'echet mean.
+To put differently, the fact that the bands of the warp maps are narrow on some regions is simply a consequence of the fact that the credible bands for the corresponding quantile functions are themselves narrow, on some other region.

 A Monte Carlo study was conducted in this setting based on $B = 50$ simulated datasets.
 We apply our method to each, and then calculate the Monte Carlo $L^2$-Wasserstein distance mean (WDM) by